WE’RE HERE TO TALK ABOUT IT

 We are a non-profit organization with a vision to end the violence against individuals and families, to foster equality and empowerment for all.
 We serve the needs of individuals and families in the Northern Fairfield and Southern Litchfield county communities of Bethel, Bridgewater, Brookfield, Danbury, Kent, New Fairfield, New Milford, Newtown, Redding, Ridgefield, Roxbury, Sherman, and Washington.
 We provide prevention, crisis intervention, and support services with regard to domestic violence, sexual assault, and other major life transitions.
 Our free and confidential services are available 24 hours a day, 7 days a week, 365 days a year.
 We’re here to talk about it.

-The Center for Empowerment and Education continues to be a client-focused organization that empowers each client to make their own decisions.
-We know that each of the individuals we work with have a unique story that requires a client-centered response to meet their needs.
+CEE continues to be a client-focused organization that empowers clients to make their own decisions.
+We know that the individuals we work with have a unique story that requires a client-centered response to meet their needs.
 We support each survivor as they work through the trauma of violence.